theos-ai/yolov8-tfjs/README.md

-# YOLOv8 on your browser with TensorflowJS
+# YOLOv8 with TensorflowJS

 <p align="center">
   <img src="./sample.jpg" />
 </p>

-YOLOv8 running locally on your browser using tensorflow.js.
+YOLOv8 running locally in your browser using TensorflowJS.

 **Run**